 This session will give new officers (and staff) a grounding in the main legal frameworks that surround students’ unions and will examine grey areas and the regulation that enforces (or, more often, doesn’t enforce) those frameworks.

 Plenty of officers have improving processes in relation to harassment and sexual misconduct for the year ahead.
 This session will introduce the main issues being discussed and debated by universities, explain the consultation from OfS on harassment and sexual misconduct, explore some of the implications for universities and SUs and give participants a chance to consider their SU response.

-Friday June 18th: Understanding SU governance
+Friday June 18th: Understanding SU governance and constitutions

 This session looks at the history of debates around how SUs are governed, some of the issues that SUs have had over the years in this area and considers how SUs can assess and improve their Governance practice.